 Understanding Your Employee’s Holiday Accrual

-It is the time of year when many of your employees will want to take annual leave.
-It is important to keep records of time requested and taken and manage your cover workers accordingly.
+When your PA’s request time off, it is important to keep records of time requested and taken and manage your cover workers accordingly.

 Working out your PA’s entitlement can be tricky, but we have a few helpful points to keep you on track: